DanielMwendwa/DanielMwendwa.github.io.src/content/authors/admin/_index.md

 #email: ""
 ---

-I am an astute Software Engineer with several successful projects under his belt through which he has honed his analytical thinking and collaboration skills.
-He is passionate about using his knowledge and skills to help society by addressing the opportunities and challenges posed by the rapidly accelerating pace of technological advances.
+Results-driven software engineer professional, with over 3 years of experience in supporting the technology and data team at Africa's Voices in building and maintaining infrastructure for listening to citizens and offering cutting-edge engineering solutions in various domains for efficient service delivery, and cost reductions among other benefits on time.

-I am passionate in programming; developing, testing and debugging code; designing interfaces; Data analysis and visualisation; and administering systems and networks.
+Interested in programming; developing, testing and debugging code; designing interfaces; Data analysis and visualisation; and administering systems and networks.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/cv.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.